What is ankle arthritis?

 There is no cure for ankle arthritis, but proper treatment can slow its progression, reduce pain and increase function.
 Patients are encouraged to try these non-operative options first:

+- Weight loss.
 Simple weight loss can reduce stress on the joint.
 If you're overweight, losing just five percent of your current weight can improve your arthritis symptoms.

+- Exercise/physical therapy.
 Exercise is important to lubricate the joint, strengthen surrounding muscles, maintain bone strength and control weight.
 Non-impact exercises are best.
 Your doctor or physical therapist can help develop an individualized exercise program that meets your needs and lifestyle.

+- Medication.
 Acetaminophen, non-steroidal anti-inflammatory drugs (NSAIDs), and topical creams and sprays can combat pain and inflammation.
 If over-the-counter medications don't provide relief, your doctor may give you a prescription anti-inflammatory drug or other medication to help ease the pain.

+- Injections.
 Corticosteroids are powerful anti-inflammatory drugs that can be injected directly into the ankle to help temporarily relieve pain.

+- Custom braces and supports.
 These may include pads or arch supports, specially made orthotics or shoes, and canes or braces to support the ankle joint.

 If these non-operative treatments don’t work, surgery may be necessary.
 The type of surgery you have depends on the severity and extent of your arthritis.
 Sometimes, more than one type of surgery is necessary.
 It’s important that a qualified foot and ankle surgeon assess your condition to determine the option that is best for you.
 The most common surgical treatments for ankle arthritis include: